 In Notice 2020-33, the IRS also updated guidelines for FSA carryover.
-Since 2013, health FSA participants could carryover a maximum of $500 in unused funds to the following year.
+Since 2013, health FSA participants whose plans allowed the carryover option could carry over a maximum of $500 in unused funds to the following year.

 If the employer chooses to adopt the carryover increase, a plan amendment is required by December 31, 2021.